NotTooScareyShellScripts/revfat-4rpi.sh/README.md

 revfat+4rpi.sh aka raspberrypi-reformat
 ====================
- Script to take an SD card image created by Livemedia-Creator (such as for a Raspberry Pi) with an ext4 boot partition and reformat it to vfat and it will take a new bootlabel input and apply it to the fstab on the images rootfs.
+ Script to take an SD card image created by Livemedia-Creator (such as for a Raspberry Pi) with an ext4 boot partition.

+ This will reconfigure the boot partition as vfat and it will take a new bootlabel input and apply it to the fstab on the images rootfs.

  To use this script, provide the image name as the first argument and the new 11 char bootlabel for second arg.

- BOTH args $1 and $2 are mandatory in this configuration to ensure maximum likelyhood of sucessful booting Use  Example "./revfat+4rpm.sh image-name.img myPiBOOT"
+ *BOTH args $1 and $2 are mandatory in this configuration to ensure maximum likelyhood of sucessful booting

+      Use  Example "./revfat+4rpm.sh image-name.img myPiBOOT"

  Requirements
  bash (bash)